imyizhang/PyBackground/README.md

 PyBackground is

-* a lightweight scheduler that runs in the background
+* a lightweight scheduler that runs tasks in the background
 * written in [Python (3.7+) Standard Library](https://docs.python.org/3.7/library/)